Organ

 Performance Opportunities

 Organ majors regularly perform with Baylor University’s choirs and orchestras, in chamber music and early music ensembles, and as soloists, both on and off campus.
-2024/25 off-campus venues include the First Church of Christ, Scientist, in Boston, MA (which is home to the sixth largest organ in the world), St. Theresa Catholic Church in Austin, TX, and St. Monica Catholic Church in Dallas, TX.
+Recent off-campus venues include the First Church of Christ, Scientist, in Boston, MA (which is home to the sixth largest organ in the world), St. Patrick’s Cathedral in New York, NY, and St. Monica Catholic Church in Dallas, TX.
+The 2026 winner’s concert of the Semper Pro Musica Organ Competition is going to take place at the Cathedral of St. John the Divine in New York, NY.

 Travel Opportunities